Creating a Cluster

 To begin, the basic steps are:

-Create a cluster.
+Create a new cluster

 For account credential details, see Adding Credentials.